 How concerned should you be?

-For online retailers of all types, the impact of Customer Journey Hijacking is dramatic, cutting conversion rates among “infected” users by 12%.
+For online retailers of all types, the impact of Customer Journey Hijacking is dramatic, cutting conversion rates among hijacked visitors (visitors exposed to ad injections) by 12%.
 This results in a drop of 2-5% in online stores’ overall conversion rates and reduces their average revenue per visitor by 5-7%.

 Namogoo estimates that 15%-25% of online users are exposed to injected ads – significantly changing the ways they experience the customer journey and damaging their trust and brand loyalty.
-All told, there are over 50,000 types of client-side code injections, including unauthorized ads, inappropriate content, and various types of spyware and tracking malware.
+All told, there are over 50,000 types of injections targeting consumer browsers and devices, including unauthorized product offers, inappropriate content, and other types of clickjacking.
 Product and video ads are particularly enticing and can lure customers away to competing destinations.

 And even if an injected ad leads a shopper right back to your own website, the affiliate fee you pay is just one of the ways CJH hurts your company.
 “Retailers worldwide are subjected to affiliate hijacking attacks on a daily basis,” explained Chemi Katz, Namogoo’s CEO.
 “Affiliate hijacking attacks are likely to severely manipulate the customer journey, redirecting customers within the retailer’s site but not according to the designed sales funnel – potentially causing confusion and distrust.”

 Yet, despite the momentous impact on customer acquisition expenses and the customer journey, many retailers are still unaware of the full picture of Customer Journey Hijacking.
-That’s largely because these malware-driven attacks run through end users’ devices and remain invisible to traditional server-side cyber monitoring tools, leaving retailers unable to assess the damage to their brands.
+That’s largely because these ad injections run on the user’s device and remain invisible to traditional server-side monitoring tools, leaving retailers unable to assess the damage to their brands.

 Therefore, these new and sophisticated attacks require enterprises – and online retailers in particular – to change their security paradigm.
 For years, we’ve been told that making certain that our servers and sites were secure was all that we needed to do in order to assure an effective customer journey.
 But Customer Journey Hijacking is like a thief walking into a front door while you’re standing guard at the back, and its effects can be devastating.
 As a result, in addition to protecting websites from the inside out in order to ensure a well-secured infrastructure, the time has come for retailers to also protect their digital real estate and their customer experience from the outside in.